IRS Form 8959 Instructions

 How do I complete IRS Form 8959?

-There are 5 parts to this 1-page tax document.
 Most taxpayers won’t complete all parts, but we’ll go through each part in detail.

 Part I: Additional Medicare Tax on Medicare Wages

-In Part I, taxpayers will calculate the total additional tax on Medicare wages.
+In Part I, taxpayers will calculate the total additional tax on employee’s wages.
 If you have no Medicare wages but you have self-employment income, skip to Part II.
 If you have neither Medicare wages nor self-employment income, but you have RRTA compensation, skip to Part III.

 Before completing each line, enter your name as shown on your tax return.
 Also enter your full Social Security number.